Giselle

 In 1879 William Thompson revived the ballet in two acts for Velluti as the heroine Giselle.
 The score received relatively minor revisions by François Bardet and he also composed some new music as per Thompson’s request.

-As a result, Thompson would have to revive The Five Senses without her.
+As a result, Thompson would have to revive Griseldis without her.
 However, Velluti did not much care for the ballet and instead requested if Giselle could be revived for her instead.
 Thompson was hesitant at first but eventually relented, leading to the 1879 revival of Giselle with Velluti in the titular rôle.
-Thompson did revive The Five Senses the following year with Lemoine as Griseldis, a move which only temporarily soothed her annoyance.
+Thompson did revive Griseldis the following year with Lemoine as the titular heroine, a move which only temporarily soothed her annoyance.

 A point of note is the positioning of the Pas des Paysans (a.k.a the Peasant Pas de Deux).
 Modern productions differ on whether the pas is danced to entertain the nobles as they rest from their hunt or whether the pas is danced as part of the harvest celebrations.
 In the original production the pas occurred during the harvest celebrations (before the Pas des Vendanges) and when Petipa staged the ballet the pas also occurred during the harvest celebrations (after the Pas Seul and before the Galop Général).